-A new wave of cyber-attacks driven by phishing, stolen credentials and ransomware is affecting the UK.
-It's not just tech giants that are at risk.
+A new wave of cyber attacks driven by phishing, stolen credentials and ransomware is affecting the UK.
+Cyber criminals target organisations whose defences are weakest, regardless of their industry or size.

-These incidents are not unique.
+These breaches are part of a growing pattern.
 Harrods, Jaguar Land Rover, Glasgow City Council, Heathrow Airport and Adidas have all encountered significant cyber issues in the past year.

-The goal for organisations of all sizes is to stop as many attacks as possible.
-Modern security involves preventing attacks when you can and responding swiftly if something gets through your first line of defense.
+The goal for organisations of every size is to stop as many attacks as possible.
+Modern security means preventing what you can and acting fast when something gets past your first line of defence.

-Think of Managed Detection & Response (MDR) as bringing in an expert emergency service.
-A specialist provider monitors your systems 24/7, hunts for unusual activity, validates alerts and acts quickly when needed.
+Think of Managed Detection and Response (MDR) as an expert emergency service.
+An MDR provider monitors your systems 24/7, looking for unusual activity, validating alerts and acting quickly when needed.

-They integrate with your environment and use advanced tools such as endpoint detection and response (EDR/XDR), behavioural analytics and machine learning to detect issues early on.
+They integrate with your environment and use advanced tools such as Endpoint Detection and Response (EDR/XDR), behavioural analytics and machine learning to detect issues early.

-Human analysts investigate and act quickly, often isolating devices, blocking traffic or guiding your IT team through clean-up.
+When something suspicious is confirmed, human analysts investigate and take action, such as isolating devices, blocking malicious traffic or guiding your IT team through the recovery process.

-It’s usually quick to get going and works well if you don’t have a big in-house security team but still need strong protection.
+This approach can be implemented quickly and is ideal if you don’t have a large in-house security team but still require reliable protection.

 A SOC team collects and analyses logs, monitors your network, cloud and endpoints 24/7, triages alerts and coordinates incident response.
 They also handle vulnerability scanning, compliance reporting and long-term security planning.

-While you have full control and can customise it deeply, you will need the right people, processes and tools to make it work well.
+Although you have full control and can customise it extensively, you will need the right people, processes and tools to ensure it functions effectively.

-A side-by-side look at Managed Detection & Response (MDR) versus a Security Operations Centre (SOC).
+A side-by-side comparison of Managed Detection & Response (MDR) and a Security Operations Centre (SOC).

 Area |